MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-metrics-overview.md

 Prometheus is a popular open-source monitoring and alerting solution that's widely used in the cloud-native ecosystem.
 Prometheus is used to monitor and alert on the performance of infrastructure and workloads and often used in Kubernetes environments.

+## Azure Monitor Managed Service for Prometheus

 Azure Monitor Managed Service for Prometheus is a component of [Azure Monitor Metrics](data-platform-metrics.md) that provides a fully managed and scalable environment for running Prometheus.
 It simplifies the deployment, management, and scaling of Prometheus in an Azure Kubernetes Service, allowing you to focus on monitoring your applications and infrastructure.

-Use Prometheus as an Azure managed service, or as a self managed service to collect metrics from your Azure Kubernetes Service (AKS) clusters, Azure Arc-enabled Kubernetes clusters, virtual machines, and virtual machine scale sets.
+Use Prometheus as an Azure managed service, or as a self managed service to collect metrics.
+Prometheus metrics can be collected from your Azure Kubernetes Service (AKS) clusters, Azure Arc-enabled Kubernetes clusters, virtual machines, and virtual machine scale sets.

 Prometheus metrics are stored in an Azure Monitor workspace, where you can analyze and visualize the data using [Metrics Explorer with PromQL](./metrics-explorer.md) and [Azure Managed Grafana](/azure/managed-grafana/overview).

+As a fully managed service, Azure Monitor managed service for Prometheus automatically deploys Prometheus in AKS or ARC-enabled Kubernetes.
+The service provides high availability, SLA guarantees and automatic software updates.
+The service provides a highly scalable metrics store, with data retention of up to 18 months.

+Azure Monitor managed service for Prometheus provides pre-configured alerts, rules, and dashboards.
+With recommended dashboards from the Prometheus community and native Grafana integration, you can achieve comprehensive monitoring immediately.
+Natively integrates with Azure Managed Grafana, and also works with self-managed Grafana.

+Pricing is based on ingestion and query with no additional storage cost.
+For more information, see the **Metrics** tab in [Azure Monitor pricing](https://azure.microsoft.com/pricing/details/monitor/).

 > [!IMPORTANT]
 > Azure Monitor hosted Prometheus is intended for storing information about service health of customer machines and applications.
 It is not intended for storing any data classified as Personal Identifiable Information (PII) or End User Identifiable Information (EUII).
 We strongly recommend that you do not send any sensitive information (usernames, credit card numbers etc.) into Azure Monitor hosted Prometheus fields like metric names, label names, or label values.

-## Data sources
+### Enable Azure Monitor managed service for Prometheus

 Azure Monitor managed service for Prometheus collects data from Azure Kubernetes services:

 - Azure Kubernetes service (AKS)
 - Azure Arc-enabled Kubernetes

-Using remote-write, you can also collect data from self-managed Prometheus servers.
-This includes Prometheus servers running on:

-- Azure virtual machines
-- Azure virtual machine scale sets
-- Arc-enabled servers
-- Azure or arc-enabled Kubernetes clusters.

-## Enable Azure Monitor managed service for Prometheus

 To enable Azure Monitor managed service for Prometheus, you must create an [Azure Monitor workspace](azure-monitor-workspace-overview.md) to store the metrics.
 Once the workspace is created, you can onboard services that collect Prometheus metrics.